Renstrio24p/React-Facts-Darkmode/README.md

      $ npm start

-locate the "Start.jsx" and start your coding with react.
+to start coding at src/start.jsx and start your coding with react.

      I hope you like my work for this template.
      - Waren Gador